Data-Mining-CS568/NG-DBSCAN/README.md

 <details>
 <summary> Generate and Plot the already existing dataset (which is considered as database in real life) </summary>

-	- First put the points.txt and queries.txt for the dataset you want the algorithm to run on.
+	- First put the points.txt, queries.txt, parameters_incr, parameters_static for the dataset you want the algorithm to run on.

-	- Then first run the static version without considering the queries.txt using the following command. <first_argument> = 0 if you want to change the value of parameters and 1 otherwise.
+	- Then first run the static version without considering the queries.txt using the following command.
+Here first argument = 1 to copy the value of parameters.
 Second command line argument will be 0 here.
 		- g++ static_ngdbscan.cpp
-		- ./a.out <first_argument> 0
+		- ./a.out 1 0

 	- It will create old_epsilon_graph.txt, old_clusters.txt, old_points.txt and this will constitute our database.